jayarnim/RS-DATA_SPLITTER/README.md

-# Training Module for Latent Factor Models with Implicit Feedback
+# Experiment Library for Latent Factor Models with Implicit Feedback

 - created by @jayarnim

 ## pipeline

 The `PIPELINE` is a package designed for latent factor model experiments in recommender systems, providing various forms of processed implicit feedback datasets.
+The top-level module is `builder`. `dataloader`, `hist_selector`, etc. are packages that assist the builder.

 ### loaders

-It divides a binary implicit feedback dataset into `trn`, `val` and `tst` in a user-level hierarchical manner, and constructs corresponding PyTorch DataLoaders for each split.
+class `Builder` in module `builder` divides a binary implicit feedback dataset into `trn`, `val` and `tst` in a user-level hierarchical manner, and constructs corresponding PyTorch DataLoaders for each split.
 Additionally, to monitor the early-stopping criterion based on evaluation metrics, it provides a `leave-one-out` dataset, which contains a single positive feedback per user.

-The top-level module is `builder`.
 Through the class `Builder`, users can perform dataset splitting and generate PyTorch DataLoaders with negative sampling applied to each split.
 The split ratios and negative sampling ratios can be configured via the `__call__` method parameters `trn_val_tst_ratio` and `neg_per_pos_ratio`, respectively.

 Depending on the learning strategy, the DataLoader provides various observation pairs.
 This can be specified through the `__init__` parameter `learning_type` of the `Builder` class.
 However, note that while `pairwise` and `listwise` learning types can be used for `trn` and `val` dataloaders, the `tst` and `loo` dataloaders are strictly `pointwise`, since they are intended for evaluation, not training.